 Fashion Institute of Technology

-As our daughter was going to graduate high school and she was very interested in fashion design, we scheduled a visit to the Fashion Institute of Technology on 27th street between 7th & 8th Avenues.
+As our daughter was going to graduate high school soon, and she was very interested in fashion design, we scheduled a visit to the Fashion Institute of Technology on 27th street between 7th & 8th Avenues.
 This image is the David Dubinsky Student Center at 340 Eighth Avenue between 27th and 28th Streets.

 Aspiring fashionistas, set your sights on the Fashion Institute of Technology (FIT) in New York City.
 This prestigious public college isn't just about clothes – it's a hub for all things fashion, design, business, and technology.
 Founded in 1944, FIT offers a vast array of undergraduate and graduate programs, from fashion design and textiles to jewelry making and fashion marketing.
 Beyond academics, FIT fosters creativity with its on-campus galleries, including the renowned Museum at FIT showcasing fashion history through exhibits.
 Hone your skills in industry-standard labs and studios, and gain invaluable experience through internships and career fairs.
 Located in the heart of NYC's vibrant fashion scene, FIT provides unparalleled access to the industry, making it a dream destination for anyone passionate about the world of fashion.